osg-htc/docs/docs/compute-element/install-htcondor-ce.md

 Use this page to learn how to install, configure, run, test, and troubleshoot HTCondor-CE from the OSG software repositories.

+!!! note
+    If you are installing an HTCondor-CE for use outside of the OSG, consult [this documentation](https://htcondor-wiki.cs.wisc.edu/index.cgi/wiki?p=InstallHtcondorCe)

 Before Starting
 ---------------